Streeting urges patients to ‘bear with’ GPs as outage sparks major disruption

 West Herts Teaching Hospitals NHS Trust, which includes Watford General, Hemel Hempstead & St Albans City Hospitals, said the impact on their services has been “minor”.

-“Patients not requiring such an immediate response may have to wait longer than usual to be seen by our ambulance team.”

-The chief executive of London Ambulance Service also said crews have been “incredibly busy”.
+LAS received a third more calls by 2pm on Friday than it would usually receive in a 24-hour period, according to its chief executive.

+Daniel Elkeles said: “Following the global IT outage that has impacted some NHS services across the capital, our call handlers and ambulance crews are incredibly busy with huge increases in the number of calls to both our 999 and 111 services.

-Daniel Elkeles added: “In fact, by 2pm today, we had received more than 3,000 999 calls and 3,000 calls to our 111 services – this is a third higher than we would usually receive in a full 24 hour period.
+“In fact, by 2pm today, we had received more than 3,000 999 calls and 3,000 calls to our 111 services – this is a third higher than we would usually receive in a full 24 hour period.”

-“Our teams are always here to help if you need us and we encourage anyone who needs our services to continue to contact us.

-“We are working very hard to make sure we are getting to patients as quickly as possible, but please be aware that our response times today may be impacted by this global issue.”

-A spokesman for the National Pharmacy Association said pharmacies have also been affected.

-He said: “We’re aware that due to global IT outages that services in community pharmacies, including the accessing of prescriptions from GPs and medicine deliveries, are disrupted today.
-We urge patients to be patient whilst visiting their pharmacy.
+SECAmb made clear the majority of its infrastructure is unaffected but that it does not have access to some external NHS services and has declared a “business continuity incident”.

+Pharmacies reported issues with accessing prescriptions from GP surgeries and said this would affect the delivery of medicines to patients.

-Patients with “minor ailments” are also being sent to pharmacies from GP surgeries, according to the chief executive of the the Independent Pharmacies Association (IPA).
+Patients with “minor ailments” are also being sent to pharmacies from GP surgeries, according to the Independent Pharmacies Association.

-Dr Leyla Hannbeck said: “Pharmacies are experiencing delays in prescriptions arriving through (the) GP system as the systems are down, and there are also delays in receiving medicines in stock due to some wholesalers experiencing IT system failures.

-“As the GP appointment system is down, more patients are being referred to pharmacies for minor ailments.”